rsgrinko/BasicFramework/README.md

 A simple framework for building web applications

 # class DataBase
-When creating a class in the constructor, you must specify the data for connecting to the database
+When creating a class in the constructor, you must specify the data for connecting to the database<br>
 $DataBase = new DataBase('server', 'db_user', 'db_password', 'db_name');

 Supported methods: